top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/20_intersection_navigation.md

 Step 3: On the Duckiebot, navigate to the `/DUCKIETOWN_ROOT/` directory, run the command:

-	laptop &#36; git checkout devel-intersection_navigation-jan15

-	laptop &#36; git pull

 	duckiebot $ source environment.sh

-    duckiebot $ roslaunch interscetion_navigation intersection_navigation_node.launch veh:=![robot_name]
+    duckiebot $ roslaunch intersection_navigation intersection_navigation_node.launch veh:=![robot_name]

-Step 4: In another terminal on the Duckiebot navigate to the following directory:

-	duckiebot $ source environment.sh

-    duckiebot $ cd ~/duckietown/catkin_ws/src/20-indefinite-navigation/intersection_navigation/scripts/

-this script simulates an entry of the FSM and initializes the intersection navigation.

-If you want to visualize what happens at the intersection when the template is matched, just follow these steps simultaneously with Step 4 described previously.
+If you want to visualize what happens at the intersection when the template is matched, just follow these steps simultaneously with Step 3 described previously.

 Navigate to the Duckietown folder,

     laptop &#36; cd ~/duckietown

 then source the environment,

     laptop &#36; source environment.sh

 set the the ROS master to your vehicle,